Is your work generating interest and excitement?

 You have a great team.
 Teach them to make their work shine.

 Team leads juggle many roles: technical mentor, manager, career advisor, presentations coach, and more.
-Too often, instruction in science communications is a casualty of limited time, even though subpar presentations reflect poorly on both mentor and mentee.
+Too often, instruction in scientific communications is a casualty of limited time, even though subpar presentations reflect poorly on both mentor and mentee.

 Science Clarity’s training workshops will ensure your team members learn the core principles of effective technical communication.